Supplements and Medicines — Drug Interactions You Should Know About

 When to Tell Your Doctor About Supplements

 The answer is straightforward: always.
-But in practice, many patients do not treat supplements as medicines and fail to mention them during medical appointments.
+But in practice, many patients do not treat supplements as medicines and do not mention them during medical appointments.

 Situations where supplement information is critical:

-• When changing medicine doses — if you simultaneously added or stopped a supplement, it may affect drug levels
+- When changing medicine doses — if you have also added or stopped a supplement, it may affect medicine levels

-• When planning pregnancy — interactions with contraception and pregnancy medicines are particularly important
+- When planning pregnancy — interactions with contraception and medicines used during pregnancy are particularly important

 How to prepare a supplement list for your doctor

 The easiest way?
 Add all your supplements to mojApteczka alongside your prescription medicines.
-During your appointment, simply show the doctor the list from the app — they will have the full picture.
+During your appointment, simply show the doctor the list from the app — they will see the full picture.

 Rules for Safely Combining Supplements with Medicines